NVIDIA/aistore/docs/cli/object.md

    --conc value        limits number of concurrent put requests and number of concurrent shards created (default: 10) --dry-run           preview the results without really running the action --recursive, -r     recursive operation
-   --verbose, -v       verbose
+   --verbose, -v       verbose output
-   --yes, -y           assume 'yes' to all questions --include-src-bck   prefix names of archived objects with the source bucket name --cont-on-err       keep running archiving xaction in presence of errors in a any given multi-object transaction --units value       show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
+   --yes, -y           assume 'yes' to all questions --cont-on-err       keep running archiving xaction (job) in presence of errors in a any given multi-object transaction --units value       show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
-                       iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --archpath value    filename in archive
-   --archive           archive a given list ('--list') or range ('--template') of objects --append-to-arch    add object(s) to an existing (.tar, .tgz, .tar.gz, .zip, .msgpack)-formatted object ("archive", "shard")
-   --skip-vc           skip loading object metadata (and the associated checksum & version related processing) --compute-checksum  [end-to-end protection] compute client-side checksum configured for the destination bucket --crc32c value      compute client-side crc32c checksum
+                       iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --skip-vc           skip loading object metadata (and the associated checksum & version related processing) --compute-checksum  [end-to-end protection] compute client-side checksum configured for the destination bucket and provide it as part of the PUT request for subsequent validation on the server side --crc32c value      compute client-side crc32c checksum
                        and provide it as part of the PUT request for subsequent validation on the server side --md5 value         compute client-side md5 checksum